 On a side note, if you are using 1Blocker, do add this site (Make Tech Easier) to your whitelist.

-Whether you write a little or whether you are writing your first novel through the browser, Grammarly is a must for all Safari users.
+Whether you write a little or writing your first novel through the browser, Grammarly is a must for all Safari users.
 Checking your writing for misspelled words or grammatical errors, Grammarly is like a reincarnation of your high school English teacher.
 One of the most invaluable extensions across all browsers, Grammarly is utilized by millions across smartphones, web browsers, computers and tablets.
-Whether you want an extra set of “eyes” checking out your work or you just want a little peace of mind, Grammarly is the best app for making sure you are doing your very best writing.
+Whether you want an extra set of “eyes” checking out your work or just want a little peace of mind, Grammarly is the best app for making sure you are doing your very best writing.

-7. In Translator
+8. In Translator

 Utilizing Google Translate as its backbone, just click on the extension button on the Safari menu browser and choose your selected language(s).
 When you have your languages entered, hit the “Translate Now” button, wait a few seconds, and you have instant translation.
 With support for dozens of languages, the simple design offers almost no learning curve, and you can translate as often as you want, whenever you want.

 There is a good chance Safari will never rival Google Chrome or Firefox with the depth of its extension library.
 Fortunately, it does not have to as Safari extensions are available for almost any purpose you need and then some.
 Don’t forget to check out the best Safari tips to improve your user experience.